 What is the Sarbanes-Oxley Act?

 The Sarbanes-Oxley Act (or SOX Act) is a U.S. federal law that aims to protect investors by making corporate disclosures more reliable and accurate.
-The act was spurred by past major accounting scandals such as Enron and WorldCom (today called MCI Inc.) that tricked investors and inflated stock prices.
-Spearheaded by Senator Paul Sarbanes and Representative Michael Oxley, the act was signed into law by President George W. Bush on July 30, 2002.
+The Act was spurred by major accounting scandals, such as Enron and WorldCom (today called MCI Inc.), that tricked investors and inflated stock prices.
+Spearheaded by Senator Paul Sarbanes and Representative Michael Oxley, the Act was signed into law by President George W. Bush on July 30, 2002.

-The SOX Act consists of eleven elements (or titles), but below are the most important sections of the act:
+The SOX Act consists of eleven elements (or sections).
+The following are the most important sections of the Act:

 Financial reports and statements must certify that: